 (Agar zinda rahoge, engineering se nahi toh kam se kam majdoori karke, kama kar, unka khayal to rakh paoge.)

-2. Getting into IIT and doing engineering is not the everything.
+2. Getting into IIT and doing engineering is not everything.
 Everyone has a different set of talents and a great potential to achieve whatever he/she wants.
-(Yeah I know it’s a cliche advice, but this simple statement is the summary of life.)
+(Yeah I know it’s cliche advice, but this simple statement is the summary of life.)